syncfusion-content/xamarin.android-docs/xamarin-android/SfCalendar/DateNavigation-and-gesture.md

 ## Backward

 By default, the date can be navigated to previous view using touch gesture and swiping the control in left to right direction.
 The view also can be changed programmatically using [backward](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfcalendar/Syncfusion.SfCalendar.Android~Com.Syncfusion.Calendar.SfCalendar~Backward.html) method available in `SfCalendar`.
-It will move to previous month,previous year,previous period of decade years,previous period century years based on the view mode.
+It will move to previous month,previous year,previous period of decade years,previous period century years based on the `ViewMode`.

 {% highlight c# %}